Many Italian parties are against China's Belt and Road Initiative, foreign minister says

 Many Italian parties are against Rome's participation in China's Belt and Road Initiative, Antonio Tajani, the country's foreign minister said Saturday, ahead of a critical decision on whether to quit the project.

-In 2019, Rome sent shockwaves throughout the Western world when it signed up to the BRI — China's massive infrastructure and investment plan aimed at boosting its influence across the world.
+Rome sent shockwaves throughout the Western world in 2019 when it signed up to the BRI — China's massive infrastructure and investment plan aimed at boosting its influence across the globe.
 At the time, analysts said that by joining the project, Italy was undermining Europe's ability to stand up to Beijing.

 When former European Central Bank chief Mario Draghi took power in Rome in 2021, he froze the agreement.
 Two years down the line and with a new government in place, Italy is now having another think about its ties with China.